-As the word narcissist is becoming more we’ll know, some are claiming it’s been thrown around too much, research suggests 0.5 to 1 % of the population are diagnosed NPD, yet there many undiagnosed that are on the spectrum of the disorder, meaning most of us will have unwittingly being involved with a narcissist at some point in our lives, this could be friends, work colleagues, parents, siblings, partners or bosses.
+As the word narcissist is becoming more, well know, some are claiming it’s been thrown around too much, research suggests 0.5 to 1 % of the population are diagnosed NPD, yet there many undiagnosed that are on the spectrum of the disorder, meaning most of us will have unwittingly become involved with a narcissist at some point in our lives, this could be friends, work colleagues, parents, siblings, partners or bosses.

-Someone can be confident, yet they are not a narcissist, someone can be successful, yet they are not narcissistic, some people when genuinely hurt by someone’s actions or words can fall silent, yet they are not narcissistic.
+Someone can be confident, yet they are not a narcissist, someone can be successful, yet they are not narcissistic, some people when genuinely hurt by someone’s actions or words and they can fall silent, yet they are Not a narcissist.
 A narcissistic person uses the silent treatment as a form of mental torture to get others to doubt themselves, blame themselves and beg for forgiveness for something they didn’t even do.

 There are nine characteristics of the narcissist personality disorder, and people need to have at least five of these to be on the disorder.
 Some narcissistic people are extremely good at hiding these; some are not, most can not hide them from those they are closet to long term.

 1. Arrogance And Domineering.